 Classroom management scripts serve as a (theoretical) basis for how teachers interpret classroom events and how they decide to respond to potential and actual management issues in the classroom.
-With familiar types of classroom events, one prominent script – and possibly related scripts – is activated as a whole.
+With familiar types of classroom events, one prominent script—and possibly related scripts—is activated as a whole.
 This enables quick predictions about what is likely to follow, in a sense offering an internalized suggestion about how to manage an event and the situation-specific consequences associated with it.
 The script simultaneously controls information processing and represents the situation.

 While experts have the benefit of an abundance of experience-enriched classroom management scripts to guide their event representation and subsequent actions, novices cannot draw from such a deep well of professional knowledge and experience.
 Instead, novices are still engaging in a vital stage of knowledge accretion.
-Similarly, experts’ knowledge is not inert – it also transforms and restructures through additional experience.
+Similarly, experts’ knowledge is not inert—it also transforms and restructures through additional experience.
 Novices, however, are actively developing and building the knowledge structures that will serve to guide and inform their practice as they acquire expertise.
-Hence, the varying richness of teachers’ classroom management scripts is distinguished by novices’ being in-formation whereas experts’ are already established through experience (cf. Authors 2008).
-To clarify the structural components of classroom management scripts, we will move from the left to the right of Figure 2 to unpack the theoretical model.
+Hence, the varying richness of teachers’ classroom management scripts is distinguished by novices’ being in formation whereas experts’ are already established through experience (cf. Authors 2008).
+To clarify the structural components of classroom management scripts, we will move from the left to the right of Fig. 2 to unpack the theoretical model.

-Enabling conditions
+Enabling Conditions

 One script component consists of enabling conditions: the contextual background factors (conditions and constraints) influencing the probability that particular classroom events will occur.
 This includes the classroom environment, the composition, age, personality traits of the students, the content being taught, and the teaching techniques being used.
-Perception of enabling conditions relies on merging external factors – the sensory input from the classroom – with internal factors – event representations and subsequent interpretations of this sensory input.
+Perception of enabling conditions relies on merging external factors—the sensory input from the classroom—with internal factors—event representations and subsequent interpretations of this sensory input.
 External and internal factors combine to form an integrated awareness of the situation, guiding thinking about what could or should be done in response to input (cf. Authors 2008).
-As shown on the left of Figure 2, experts’ recognition of enabling conditions are primed by diverse knowledge of students, assessment of student learning, ample understanding of the dynamics of classroom interactions, a wide range of pedagogical options available to teachers, and clear characterizations of situations that frequently occur in classrooms.
-Knowledge structures supporting novices’ recognition of enabling conditions is minimal in comparison to that of experts, largely due to their limited professional experience in the classroom context.
+As shown on the left of Fig. 2, experts’ recognition of enabling conditions are primed by diverse knowledge of students, assessment of student learning, ample understanding of the dynamics of classroom interactions, a wide range of pedagogical options available to teachers, and clear characterizations of situations that frequently occur in classrooms.
+Knowledge structures supporting novices’ recognition of enabling conditions are minimal in comparison with that of experts, largely due to their limited professional experience in the classroom context.

 By way of example, if a teacher is giving a boring lesson, has not ensured that all students have learning materials, and allows distracting behavior to go unchecked, these constitute enabling conditions with a number of potential consequences.
 Consider an event where one student starts gesturing towards another.
 The distracting gestures are likely to catch the attention of the intended recipient as well as a number of other students witnessing the movements.
 Ignoring off-task behavior of one student often sends a message to other students that they are similarly free to do as they please.
-Gradually, lack of engagement in the lesson may spread across the classroom, and students may begin to pursue their own priorities and pass the time in ways that have little to do with their teacher´s goals for the lesson.
+Gradually, lack of engagement in the lesson may spread across the classroom, and students may begin to pursue their own priorities and pass the time in ways that have little to do with their teacher’s goals for the lesson.